 Page overview

-After entering the cluster details page, click Backup in the left-side navigation pane to go to the backup page.
+After entering the instance details page, click Backup in the left-side navigation pane to go to the backup page.
+Here, you can view the current instance's backup status and recent data backup information.
+You can also view information about local full backups and local archive backups, including data and log backups.

 Note

-On the backup page, you can view the basic backup information about the current cluster, including the current backup status and the resource usage and billing for local backup.
+On the backup page, you can view the basic backup information about the current instance, including the current backup status and the resource usage and billing for local backup.

-Paid Capacity: You can view the resource capacity that exceeds the free quota and requires payment.
-You can also further view the specific billing sources.
+Paid capacity: You can view the resource capacity that exceeds the free quota and requires payment.

 You can also perform routine backup and restore operations, including performing immediate backup, modifying the backup strategy, initiating restore, and also viewing the task information related to data backups, backup strategies, and data restores.